The vertex-cut-tree of Galton-Watson trees converging to a stable tree: Introduction and main result

-Our main goal is to study the asymptotic behaviour of $\cutv (\T_n)$ as $n \rightarrow \infty$.
-To this end, it will be convenient to see trees as pointed metric measure spaces, and work with the Gromov-Prokhorov topology on the set of (equivalence classes of) such spaces.
-Let us recall a few definitions and facts on these objects (see for example \cite{GPW_08} for details).
+Our main goal is to study the asymptotic behavior of $\operatorname{Cut}_{\mathrm{v}}(\mathcal {T}_n)$ as $n \rightarrow\infty$.
+To this end, it will be convenient to see trees as pointed metric measure spaces, and work with the Gromov--Prokhorov topology on the set of (equivalence classes of) such spaces.
+Let us recall a few definitions and facts on these objects (see, e.g., \cite {GPW08} for details).